NickHerrig/nickherrig.com/content/posts/supervision.md

             sink.write_frame(frame=annotated_frame)
 ```

 In this code, we add `text_scale` as a new dynamic value for labeling the `tracker_id`.
 Next, we add a Trace and Label Annotator with these dynamic values.
 We also create a `ByteTrack` object to track our detections passing in the video's frame rate.
-From there, all we need to do is update the detections with our byte_tracker results using the method `update_with_detect ions`.
+From there, all we need to do is update the detections with our byte_tracker results using the method `update_with_detections`.
 Lastly, we create a list of labels from the tracker_ids and pass them to the label annotator while also utilzing the `TraceAnnotator` to trace the path of each detection.

 #### GOTCHA - Stacking Trace with Segmentation Annotations